Walt’s Barn at Griffith Park in Los Angeles

 Since 1999 Walt’s Barn has been open to the public in Griffith Park.
 The barn is small, but has information about Disneyland history, railroads and Walt himself.
 It’s located in a pretty area with picnic tables nearby.

 The Carolwood Foundation also saved early Disney animator Ollie Johnston’s backyard railway station, which has been restored and is on display next to Walt’s Barn.
 In 2010 the Foundation acquired Retlaw 1, the original combine car from the Disneyland Railroad, and is currently raising funds to create a permanent home for it.

 Walt’s original steam train and cars from the Carolwood Pacific Railroad are now located at the Walt Disney Family Museum in San Francisco.
 You can see a smaller G Scale replica of the train at Walt Disney World, in the Carolwood Pacific Railroad Room at The Villas at Disney’s Wilderness Lodge.

 - Admission and parking for Walt’s Barn are FREE.
 The Barn is open on the third Sunday of each month from 11:00 am to 3:00 pm.
-See the Carolwood Pacific Historical Society website for directions and details about visiting.
+See the Carolwood Society website for directions and details about visiting.